 As can be depicted above the departments with excessive substance and travel expenditure are Health services and water services.
 The general managers from the said departments have been advised to investigate and authenticate this expenditure item.
-The municipality expects to have reasonable figures by the end of the of the 2021/22 financial year, a reduction in this expenditure item will yield a positive impact on the next adjustments budget.
+The municipality expects to have a reasonable figures at the finilasation of the budget process.